ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

 However, I do invite you to challenge the collision-chances, given the fact that Data Objects are create for a reason - and at a certain date/time.

-So what are the chances of 2 individuals choosing the same, identical `label` at the very nanosecond `timestamp`, being given a matching random character sequence of random-length (up to max. chars).
+So what are the chances of 2 individuals choosing the same, identical `label` at the very nanosecond `timestamp`, being given a matching random character sequence of random-length (up to max. chars)?

-I am considering this ID syntax for an Object Storage based `Object reference/linking engine`.
+I am considering this ID syntax for an Object Storage based `Object storage/reference/linking engine`.
+Considering both: small and local, yet also distributed, super large scale data collections by design.

 A Data Object can literally be anything you'd now be able to conceive - and use - as a `file in a folder`.
 Giving them auto-generated IDs with the above syntax, would introduce a design-limitation for "noise" (over-creation of Objects) - due to limiting the address space on purpose.